 Trivia note: American hardcore band Trap Them take their name from this film.

 Gemser would become a costume designer after acting, working on several films, including Beyond Darkness, Quest for the Mighty Sword and Door to Silence.
-She also created the most dementing costumes ever for the movie Troll 2.
-And she also created this, which I found thanks to the Found Footage Festival:
+She also created the most demented costumes ever for the movie Troll 2.
+And she also was responsible for this, which I found thanks to the Found Footage Festival: